stwe/DatatablesBundle/README.markdown

 **Caution:** This bundle is developed in sync with [DataTables repository](https://github.com/DataTables/DataTables).

-The stable release 0.4.2 works with DataTables 1.9.x.

 For DataTables 1.10.x, you need to use the 0.5.x release of the bundle.

 ## Known Issues

-Order fails in some cases.
-Issue #48

 ## Documentation